 Virtual workers need a company culture too.
 In fact, culture is more helpful for an online worker than it is for in-house staff.
 Because the workers are spread across different cities or countries, everyone must share similar values and work ethic if they are to be successful.
 Culture must be exhibited by both business owner and every single worker that is hired.

 The age of the online worker is upon us.
 If you haven’t noticed, it is becoming far more normal now than it was even a year or two ago.
-With the technology advancements that are popping up each and every day along with the desire to have more control over work/life balance and schedule, this trend is going to do nothing but increase over the foreseeable future.
+With the technology advancements that are popping up each and every day along with the desire to have more control over work/life balance and work hours, this trend is going to do nothing but increase over the foreseeable future.
 If you have not yet embraced the idea of either working from home or hiring virtual assistants to help grow your business, now is the perfect time.
 It has never been easier or more accessible to find, interview and hire the top talent from across the world.

 If you are ready to jump on the bandwagon and hire an *online worker, head on over and create an account at Freeeup today.
 The process is easy and the workers are top-notch.